 On the 6th October 1978 5EBI was granted the first ethnic public broadcasting license in Australia on the FM band.The Advertiser of the 4th September 1978 reported that Ethnic Broadcasters Inc. had “the initiative, energy and imagination” to make a bid for the two available FM licences.
 This reflected the organisation’s increasing confidence.
 They would be able to meet the demands of the various communities for information and entertainment in languages other than English.
 EBI had proven to be a responsible community-supported broadcaster.
 The experience with 5UV had shown capability of managing its own station, which supported their application for a radio licence.

-EBI Chair Walter de Veer expressed how 5EBI would continue to progress and improve, owing the radio committees being community-based.
-He also asserted they would supplement, instead of competing with existing radio services.
+EBI Chair Walter de Veer expressed how 5EBI would continue to progress and improve, owing to the radio committees being community-based.
+He also asserted they would supplement – instead of competing with – existing radio services.
 He later recalled how exited and proud everyone was that the licence was granted.

-To celebrate the granting of the FM radio license the first 5EBI ball was held on November the 10th, which was a huge success with most of the ethnic groups participating.
+To celebrate the granting of the FM radio licence, the first 5EBI ball was held on November the 10th, which was a huge success with most of the ethnic groups participating.

 From 5EBI archives, it is evident that there was very little money and the production studio was described as being the size of a ‘telephone booth’.
 The state government granted $ 20,000 to EBI to provide a third broadcast studio.
 From the primitive conditions, the money from the Government was used to furnish a third modern and comfortable studio.